classiebit/eventmie-pro-docs/resources/docs/3.0/admin/commissions.md

 # Commissions

-Eventmie Pro is a flexible event hosting solution.
-You can use it as a Multi-organization (multi-vendor) or as a single organization website.
+Eventmie Pro is a flexible event hosting solution that supports both Multi-organization (multi-vendor) and single organization event websites.
+With Eventmie Pro, you can easily manage commissions, payouts, and even offer 0% Commission on Ticket Sales for your organizers.

 <br>

-In the case of the multi-vendor, you as a website owner can invite event organizers to signup and create events on your website.
-And that's where you'll also need a commission system, for sharing the profit.
+In multi-vendor mode, you as the website owner can invite event organizers to sign up and create events on your platform.
+This is where the commission system comes into play, allowing you to share profits to attract more organizers.

 <br>

-So, here's a **semi-automatic** commission system in which you can set `commission percentage (%)` from Admin Panel, and then commissions on each booking will be calculated automatically.
+Eventmie Pro features a semi-automatic commission system.
+Set your `commission percentage (%)` from the Admin Panel, and commissions on each booking are calculated automatically.

 <br>

-At first, all bookings credit goes to the website owner's (Admin) bank account and then the owner distributes the organizer's payout manually and can update the `Payout Transfer` status on the Admin Panel.
+Initially, all booking payments are credited to the website owner's (Admin) account.
+The Admin then manually distributes organizer payouts and can update the `Payout Transfer` status in the Admin Panel.

 <br>

-Eventmie Pro makes the payout transfer system as smooth as cheese 🧀.
-Follow the below guidelines, and you'll become master in it, in no time.
+Eventmie Pro makes the payout transfer and commission management process seamless.
+Follow the guidelines below to master commission settings, including how to enable 0% Commission on Ticket Sales for your event platform.

 -   [Set Commission](#set-commission)
 -   [Commission Processing & Payouts](#commission-processing-payouts)